slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
+- open source means each problem only has to solved once -- naval
+> *"Everything that can be invented has been invented."
+-- Charles Duell (director of us patent office)
+- chatgpt is a blurry jpeg of the web. openai chatbot offers paraphrases, whereas google offers quotes. which do we prefer.
+- teleshopping design.
+- llms are essentially connection machines trained to find the linkages between concepts. ai is like an autocorrect system on steroids.
+- my superpowers are rusting like unused tools left in the backyard shed inside my mind.
+- Ideas don't make you rich execution does.
+- you have 16 waking hours per day to chip away at your infinite queues.
+But your bandwith is mostly fixed.
+Fools burn themselves out in pursuit of perpetual overclocking. unsustainable output is waste.
+- to optimise focus on reducing waiting time more than doing the work faster.
+- balance sheets is for accountants but you have to deeply understand your cash flows.
+- ignore great ideas and focus on execution. focus. delegate. sell before you need or when bored. remember to give it all away.
 - Intuitive equals familiar.
 Informational age is homogeneising our tastes. globalization é em tudo
 - two ways to make money: bundling and unbundling!
 - you only need to identify a market before others and profit from it. than wait till next one. it may take a decade.